OUR DOOR IS ALWAYS OPEN

-Our integral finger guard reduces the risk of trapped fingers by removing the dangerous gap between door and frame.
+It reduces the risk of trapped fingers by removing the dangerous gap between door and frame.
 The clever design means there’s less opportunity for wandering fingers to become trapped.
-It’s the perfect example of prevention being the best way to protect against accidents.

 Available in a range of finishes, including timber finish and RAL colour, it’s almost invisible to the eye and fits seamlessly into any environment.